veganhacktivists/wd-player/README.md

 ## Updating and adding movies

-In the `public` folder you'll find a folder for each movie that's supported.
+In the root folder you'll find a folder for each movie that's supported.
 The layout of each movie must adhere to the structure as listed below.
 Captions must be in VTT formats and posters in PNG formats.